rheslip/Pico-2-Groovebox/README.md

 **Pattern Generator**

 The pattern generator is an alternate way of loading trigger patterns into the sequencer.
 There are currently fifty three 16 bit trigger patterns organized from fewest triggers with pattern 0 having no triggers to pattern 53 which triggers on every sequencer step.
 Trigger patterns include some common drum patterns and some Euclidean patterns.
-If the sequencer length is set to a length longer than 16, the pattern will be repeated till the sequencer is full.
+If the sequencer length is longer than 16, the pattern will be repeated till the sequencer is full.
 If the sequencer length is less than 16 the trigger pattern will be shortened to the sequencer length.
 This is a handy way to chop a pattern off - shorten the sequence, load a trigger pattern and then lengthen the sequence.

-The Pattern Shift parameter shifts the trigger pattern right one bit at a time, effectly adding 16 more patterns to each of the basic trigger patterns.
+The Pattern Shift parameter shifts the trigger pattern right one bit at a time, adding 16 more patterns to each of the basic trigger patterns.

 The Pattern Offset parameter generates a series of random pitch offsets in the range selected in the menu.
 These offsets are added to the base note of the sample, quantized to the current scale and inserted into the sequencer.
 This results in a random melody in the current scale using the current pattern.

 The Level Offset parameter generates a series of random velocity offsets in the range selected in the menu.
 These offsets are added to velocity of the sample to give the sequence some random volume variations.
-The Level Offset parameter is scaled such that it maximum value (16) results in a random velocity range of 0 to 127.
+The Level Offset parameter is scaled such that its maximum value (16) results in a random velocity range of 0 to 127.

 Note that the pattern generator overwrites the sequencer clip with a new generated sequence when any of its parameters are changed.
 This means you can record more steps over a pattern but you can't add a pattern on top of a recorded clip.